Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 Type: *String*
 > Pass through a URL instead of using the user's clipboard

+#### *openDirOnFinish*
+Type: *Boolean*
+> This parameter determines whether the destination directory will be opened once the download process is complete.
+Defaults to `true`

+#### *postArgs*
+Type: *String/Boolean*
+> Any cmdline args you wish to execute after the initial download.
+By default this process will determine the codec of the downloaded file and if it isn't `h264` or `h265` it will reencode the file to `h264`. *Please note:* If you pass custom arguments to this parameter the prementioned codec check will **no longer** occur.
+You may also pass `false` to prevent any post download execution.

 ### Return Value
 Type: *String*
 > Returns the url that the function worked on.